Nikka From The Barrel

 Another omission on my part – I recently realized that I had not reviewed this staple of the Nikka no-age-statment (NAS) line, Nikka Whisky From The Barrel.
 The occasion of opening my second bottle seemed like a good opportunity to plug this obvious hole in my review catalog.

 First thing to clear up is the rather odd name – this is not a select barrel single malt expression.
 Instead, it is a blend of Japanese malt whisky from Yoichi distillery and grain whisky from Miyagikyo distillery, which has been married in oak casks (as opposed to the more common method of giant stainless-steel vatting tanks).
 Hence the name – it is coming from the blending barrel, not the maturing barrel.
+I’ve seen speculation online that some Scottish whisky may also find its way into the blend, but I haven’t seen anything substantiating this.

-Unusually, it is bottled at near-cask strength (51.4% ABV), which is rather high for a Japanese whisky).
+Unusually, it is bottled at near-cask strength (51.4% ABV), which is rather high for a Japanese whisky.
 The source of casks used is not reported, but I wouldn’t be surprised if some refill sherry ones found their way into the mix.

 Let’s see how it compares to other entry-level Japanese whiskies in my Meta-Critic database: